ShaneSCalder/Privacy-Preserving-Blockchain-System/README.md

 - ShareToken.sol: A Solidity smart contract for managing share tokens and voting on proposals.

 - BondToken.sol: A Solidity smart contract for managing bond tokens, including issuance, redemption, and transfer.

+- AssetToken.sol, providing an overview and structure for documenting the asset token smart contract.

 ### 2. Off-Chain Encryption

 - Implement secure off-chain storage and encryption for sensitive documents.